bstrebel/pimatic-alert/README.md

 pimatic-alert
 =============
-The plugin is based on [_pimatic-alarm_](https://github.com/michbeck100/pimatic-alarm) which is a very neat and powerfull solution to realize a simple alarm system with pimatic sensor and actuator devices.
+The plugin is based on [_pimatic-alarm_](https://github.com/michbeck100/pimatic-alarm) which is a very neat and powerfull solution to realize a simple alarm system with pimatic sensors and actuator devices.

-The new _pimatic-alert_ plugin was build to replace my multi-instance alarm system which requires about 60 rules to maintain states and actions of 20 (HomeduinoRF)-sensors and -switch devices.
-The system works reliable but administration and change management is painful and error-prone.
+The new _pimatic-alert_ plugin was build to replace my multi-instance alarm system which required 83 rules to maintain configuration, states and actions of (HomeduinoRF-) contact/PIR sensors (27) and switch devices (8).
+The system works fairly reliable but administration and change management is painful and error-prone.

 This plugin provides an AlertSystem device which can be easily configured through the mobile frontend.
 Many devices, rules and actions required by such kind of alert systems are configurable through the controller device.
 The alert system can be reconfigured on the fly even without restarting pimatic.
+It's also simple, to maintain several alert profiles (day, night, vacation, etc.) and activate them on demand.

 Once you setup the alert system you can easily react on alert events with simple rules like: